unixpickle/alux/README.md

 I am currently working on the scheduler.

- * Create Scheduler::GetGlobal() etc.
- * (x64) Implement timer interrupt routine
- * Setup kernel task for garbage collection
+ * Implement a Red-Black tree for PID map
  * Implement fast index set based on slab
    * Grab index at constructor, release at destructor
- * Test by creating *"Hello, world!"* kernel task.
  * Implement application address-space
  * (x64) Setup NMI handler for syscall
  * Create syscall handler for user-space task